PlasmaControl/tokeye/README.md

 - DIII-D Electron Cyclotron Emission (cite)
 - DIII-D Beam Emission Spectroscopy (cite)

+With more data, comes better models.
+Please contribute to the project!

 ## Installation
 Installation is meant to be as simple as possible and work across all devices.